 Causes for Injury

 Older cars that only have lap belts pose a greater risk of injury.
 Because lap-only belts do not secure the torso, serious spinal trauma can occur in the event of an accident.
-While the automotive injury stopped making cars with lap belts in the 1980s, there are still a significant number of cars on the road with lap belts only.
+While the automotive manufacturers stopped making cars with lap belts in the 1980s, there are still a significant number of cars on the road with lap belts only.

 Additionally, seat belts with excessive slack can also cause serious injury to passengers in the event of an automobile accident.
 Slack prevents the seat belt from securing passengers to their seats, creating the potential for chest, head, and back injuries.